pkdone/practical-mongodb-aggregations-book/src/examples/trend-analysis/largest-graph-network.md

  * __Following Graphs.__ The `$graphLookup` stage helps you traverse relationships between records, looking for patterns that aren't necessarily evident from looking at each record in isolation.
 In this example, by looking at _Paul's_ record in isolation, it is evident that _Paul_ has no _friends_ and thus has the lowest network reach.
 However, it is not obvious that _Carol_ has the greatest network reach just by looking at the number of people _Carol_ is directly followed by, which is two. _David_, for example, is followed by three people (one more than _Carol_).
 However, the executed aggregation pipeline can deduce that _Carol_ has the most extensive network reach.

  * __Index Use.__ The `$graphLookup` stage can leverage the index on the field `name` for each of its `connectToField` hops.

+ * __Extracting One Field From Each Array Element.__ TODO: talk about $map use and link to new array manipulation chapter